seemoo-lab/ubicomp19_zero_interaction_security/Postprocessing/README.md

 The folder contains the following files:

-* generate_datasets.py - a script to generate ML datasets for the schemes by Truong et al. (PerCom'14) and Shrestha et al. (FC'14).
+* *generate_datasets.py* - a script to generate ML datasets for the schemes by Truong et al. (PerCom'14) and Shrestha et al. (FC'14).

 ### Prerequisites

-What things you need to install the software and how to install them
+* *generate_datasets.py* - a script to generate ML datasets for the schemes by Truong et al. (PerCom'14) and Shrestha et al. (FC'14).

 ```
 Give examples